mattermost/docs/source/install/install-ubuntu.rst

 .. tip::

-  If you are running the Mattermost Server and database on a single system, we recommend the `Mattermost Omnibus install method </install/installing-mattermost-omnibus.html>`__ as this greatly reduces setup and ongoing maintenance.
+  If you are running the Mattermost Server and database on a single system, we recommend the :doc:`Mattermost Omnibus install method </install/installing-mattermost-omnibus>` as this greatly reduces setup and ongoing maintenance.

 .. note::

   You need a PostgreSQL database.
-See the `database preparation </install/prepare-mattermost-database.html>`__ documentation for details on this prerequisite.
+See the :doc:`database preparation </install/prepare-mattermost-database>` documentation for details on this prerequisite.

 A Mattermost deployment includes 4 steps: `add the PPA repository <#add-the-mattermost-server-ppa-repository>`__, `install <#install>`__, `setup <#setup>`__, and `update <#updates>`__.